Kaitlyn JankowskiUNIVERSAL FUND MEMBER

 Kaitlyn's Story

 Kaitlyn joined Watsi on July 16th, 2015.
 Eight years ago, Kaitlyn joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kaitlyn's most recent donation supported Phwe, a 29-year-old homemaker from Burma, to fund a rod removal.
+Kaitlyn's most recent donation supported Myo, 43-year-old father of three from Thailand, to fund heart surgery.

 Impact